mattheww/gomill/gomill_docs/settings.rst

   Dictionary mapping identifiers to :setting:`Player` definitions (see :ref:`player configuration`).

-  This describes the |gtp| engines that can be used in the competition.
+  Describes the |gtp| engines that can be used in the competition.
 If you wish to use the same program with different settings, each combination of settings must be given its own :setting:`!Player` definition.

-  .. todo:: ref fancy-function stuff here.
+See :ref:`control file techniques` below for a compact way to define several similar Players.

   The dictionary keys are the :dfn:`player codes`; they are used to identify the players in :setting:`Matchup` definitions, and also appear in reports